Trump announces an agreement with Israel to end war in Gaza

-President Trump and Israeli Prime Minister Benjamin Netanyahu appeared together at the White House Monday where Trump announced a U.S. plan to secure the release of remaining hostages and end the war in Gaza.
+President Trump and Israeli Prime Minister Benjamin Netanyahu appeared together at the White House Monday where they pledged support for a U.S. plan to secure the release of remaining hostages and end the war in Gaza.

 "We're at a minimum, very, very close.
 And I think we're beyond very close," Trump said in a press conference alongside Netanyahu.
 "And I want to thank Bibi for really getting in there and doing a job."

-The high-stakes meeting comes as the two-year anniversary of the Hamas attack on Israel draws closer — and as a growing list of nations recognized Palestinian statehood last week during the United Nations General Assembly.
+The announcement of a peace plan comes as the two-year anniversary of the Hamas attack on Israel draws closer — and as a growing list of nations recognized Palestinian statehood last week during the United Nations General Assembly.

-Trump and Netanyahu are slated to hold a press conference at 1:15 p.m.
-ET.
-Listen to NPR's live special coverage by tapping the audio player above.
-You can also watch the press conference live here:

 Ahead of the meeting, the White House released its multi-point plan for peace.
-(Scroll down to read the plan.)
-The 20-point plan would immediately end Israel's war in the territory, boost aid to Gaza, and require Hamas to release remaining Israeli hostages within 48 hours.
+[Scroll down to read the White House's plan.]
+The 20-point plan would immediately end Israel's war in the territory, boost aid to Gaza, and require Hamas to release remaining Israeli hostages.
 A "Trump economic development plan" will be created to rebuild Gaza, including a special economic zone with preferred tariffs and access rates.

 "The hostages are coming back," Trump said.